renpy/renpy/sphinx/source/config.rst

     If True, renpy will include timeless pauses to the valid places a rollback can take the user.

+.. var:: config.audio_filename_callback = None

+    If not None, this is a function that is called with an audio filename, and is expected to return a second audio filename, the latter of which will be played.

+    This is intended for use when an a games has audio file formats changed, but it's not destired to update the game script.

 .. var:: config.auto_channels = { "audio" : ( "sfx", "", ""  ) }

     This is used to define automatic audio channels.
 It's a map the